forsbergapp/app_portfolio/README.md

 	Finding common factors in MariaDB, Mysql, PostgreSQL, Oracle and SQLite databases to implement easier maintainable REST API and datamodel.
-	Consolidate ideas from Angular, Vue, React, jQuery, Oracle Forms, Oracle Reports and Oracle APEX, existing log and monitor solutions, javascript frameworks to optimal structure and implementation.
+	Consolidate ideas from Angular, Vue, React, jQuery, Oracle Forms, Oracle Reports and Oracle APEX, existing log and monitor solutions, common implementation patterns, javascript frameworks to optimal structure and implementation.

 	Requirements

-	- all apps should be web apps with open source written in Javascript, HTML and CSS both for front end and back end and using JSON and REST API between front end and back end
+	- all apps should be web apps with open source written in Javascript, Typescript, HTML and CSS both for front end and back end and using JSON and REST API between front end and back end
     - all apps should work on mobile, tablet and desktop computers
-	- all apps should use multi framework supporting pure Javascript, Vue and React without build step
-	- all apps should use typescript and JSDoc without build step
-	- all apps should be able to switch framework at any time allowing mixed framework rendered components simultaneously or let all apps be controlled by a server parameter to show a default framework only
+	- all apps should use multi framework supporting pure Javascript, Vue and React without build step and be switchable at any time in the app allowing mixed framework rendered components simultaneously or let all apps be controlled by a server parameter to show a default framework only
+	- all apps should use Typescript and JSDoc without build step
 	- all apps should mount the app and other components at start using Vue single file component (SFC) similar structure and only render components when needed
 	- all apps should be single page application (SPA)
 	- one app should be an installable Progressive Web App (PWA)
 	- all apps should use event delegation declaring events on app root level only
 	- any language, all unicode characters, any regional setting
-	- social network basic functionality with follow, like, follwed, liked and viewed including statistics
+	- social network basic functionality with follow, like, followed, liked and viewed including statistics
 	- Javascript ECMAScript modules and ES6+ Javascript using Express in Node.js.
 Thirdparty javascript modules should be converted from CommonJS to ECMAScript modules if necessary.
 	- report with pixel perfect design using css pt font size measurement and full unicode support
 	- apps created using server side rendering
 	- database and file logging
 	- microservice arquitecture
+	- frontend for backend (FFB) arquitecture
+	- backend for frontend (BFF) arquitecture
 	- MariaDB, MySQL, PostgreSQL, Oracle and SQLite databases supported with dynamic pool arquitecture and sql logging stratified per app
 	- MariaDB, MySQL and PostgreSQL installed as local installations and Docker as alternative
-	- database should support transactions with rollback and commit and be able to save images in the database
+	- database should support transactions with rollback and commit and be able to save images and JSON in the database
 	- database ER model and server datamodel using a database data model designer tool that can generate SQL from the server data model
 	- dynamic app installation